 - 1. Import to a BM Unit should be attributable to only one Party - 2.
 Export from a BM Unit should be attributable to only one Party - 3.
 The Import to a BM Unit is capable of being accounted for in Settlement separate to the Import or Export from another BM Unit - 4.
 The Export from a BM Unit is capable of being accounted for in Settlement separate to the Import or Export from another BM Unit - 5.
 Import to Plant and Apparatus Can only be in one BM Unit at a time - 6.
 Export from Plant and Apparatus Can only be in one BM Unit at a time - 7.
 The Export from Plant and Apparatus must be measured by Metering Systems registered in CVA - 8.
-Notwithstanding requirements elsewhere in Section K, The Import to Plant and Apparatus is capable of being measured by metering systems registered in CVA and SVA, but shall only be measured by either the SVA or the CVA metering systems at any moment - 9.
-Where Plant and Apparatus is connected to both a Distribution System and the Transmission System, the configuration should be such that the Plant and Apparatus cannot be deemed to meet the criteria of being a GSP - a.
-There should be measures in place to prevent instantaneous through flow from the Distribution System to the Transmission System or vice versa - b.
-There should be measures in place to prevent Export onto the Transmission System and Distribution System within the same Settlement Period
+Notwithstanding requirements elsewhere in Section K, The Import to Plant and Apparatus is capable of being measured by metering systems registered in CVA and SVA, but shall only be measured by either the SVA or the CVA metering systems at any moment

-15 This option had never been used at the time of publishing
+&lt;sup>13 This option had never been used at the time of publishing

-- c.
+- Where Plant and Apparatus is connected to both a Distribution System and the Transmission System, the configuration should be such that the Plant and Apparatus cannot be deemed to meet the criteria of being a GSP - a.
+There should be measures in place to prevent instantaneous through flow from the Distribution System to the Transmission System or vice versa - There should be measures in place to prevent Export onto the Transmission System and Distribution System within the same Settlement Period - c.
 The Export to the Transmission System and Distribution System should be registered as separate BM Units - 10.
 Where Plant and Apparatus is connected to more than one point in a Distribution System, the configuration should be such that the Plant and Apparatus cannot be deemed to meet the criteria of being a Distribution System Connection Point (DSCP) - 11.
 At any point in time, The Exports and/or Imports to a Plant and/or Apparatus in a BM Unit must be controlled independently, and measured independently, of the Exports or Imports from or to the Plant or Apparatus in that BM Unit which are also associated with another BM Unit